 Theater & Dance archive

 "Mr. Burns, a Post-Electric Play," by Anne Washburn, is a clever play that uses "The Simpsons" as a way of exploring a dystopian future.
 February 18 through March 15, 2015.
-Kevin Kelly reviews.
+Kevin Kelly reviewed.

 "Testament" is about the ultimate mother's lament, a story of Mary, mother of Jesus.
-Colm Tóibín's play was at the Geary Theater, October 29 through November 23, 2014, Kevin Kelly reviews.
+Colm Tóibín's play was at the Geary Theater, October 29 through November 23, 2014, Kevin Kelly reviewed.

 "Old Hats" was hilarious bedlam at American Conservatory Theater's Geary Theater.
 Bill Irwin and David Shiner brought in great physical comedy by the truckload.
 September 10 through October 12, 2014.
 Kevin Kelly reviewed.

-"Underneath the Lintel" was an astounding one-hander, with David Strathairn brilliant as a very curious Dutch librarian.
+"Underneath the Lintel" was an astounding one-hander, with David Strathairn brilliant as a very curious Dutch librarian, October 23-November 17, 2013.
 Read Lloyd G. Francis' review.

-"Dead Metaphor" "... is a dark comedy for our times, an analogy of the real-life drama that vets face all across America, and perhaps the world," said Lloyd G. Francis.
+"Dead Metaphor" "is a dark comedy for our times, an analogy of the real-life drama that vets face all across America, and perhaps the world," said Lloyd G. Francis of the show, which ran February 28 through March 24, 2013.
 Read his review.